ravigurram8/rgdeploy/README.md

 <!-- trunk-ignore(markdownlint/MD036) -->

-*Note* - Create #7 - #9 above using AWS CLI commands also ( Create file reference :rg.alb-Tg with AWS CLI.md file from repo)
+*Note* - Create #7 - #9 above using AWS CLI commands also .For that you refer to the rg_alb-tg-creation.md file from repo

 *10.Set up Route 53 for your domain/sub-domain*